 Shop Smart to Sound Good

-If you weren’t able to find a good acoustic guitar under $200, hopefully by now your job has gotten much easier.
+If you previously weren’t able to find the best acoustic guitar under $200 for you, hopefully by now your job has gotten much easier.
 Although each guitar in this article is one I can personally recommend, don’t forget to use the tips in the guide to narrow down your search so that you can get the most bang for your buck.